welshDoug/oxcal-extract/README.md

 # oxcal-extract
-Tool to extract date information from excal results files
+Tool to extract date information from Oxcal results files